neftjs/neft/index.coffee.md

 signal.STOP_PROPAGATION
 -----------------------

-Special constant value used to stop calling further listeners.
+This special constant value is used to stop calling further listeners.

-Must be returned by the listener, which wan't to capture a signal.
+Must be returned by a listener which want to capture a signal.

 ```
 var obj = {};